Justify wins at the Kentucky Derby

 Justify won the annual Kentucky Derby on Saturday, beating out a swath of other contenders.

-The horse beat the odds with the win, breaking a long standing record by winning the competition.
+The race horse beat the odds with the win, breaking a 136-year-old record by winning the competition without racing as a 2-year-old first.
 No horse since Apollo in 1882 had won the Derby without racing as a juvenile.

-Justify, a favorite to win the 144th Run for the Roses, had previously ran only three races in his life and none as a 2-year-old.
+Justify, a favorite to win the 144th Run for the Roses, had previously run only three races in his life.

+The Derby win was the fifth for trainer Bob Baffert and the second for jockey Mike Smith.
+The race was won by two and a half lengths, with Justify covering one and a quarter miles in 2:04:20.

+Horses Good Magic came in second place, while Audible finished in third.

 "We have a good enough horse that can win it, but it's a very competitive race," he said.
 "You're going to have to have some luck."